jackaudio/new-session-manager/README.md

 New Session Manager (NSM) is a tool to assist music production by grouping standalone programs into sessions.
 Your workflow becomes easy to manage, robust and fast by leveraging the full potential of cooperative applications.

-NSM isd free in every sense of the word: free of cost, free to share and use, free of spyware or ads, free-and-open-source.
+NSM is free in every sense of the word: free of cost, free to share and use, free of spyware or ads, free-and-open-source.

 You can create a session, or project, add programs to it and then use commands to save, start/stop,